neuronsimulator/nrn/programming/math/vector.rst

     Description:
         Return whether or not
         the vector contains *value* as at least one of its elements (to within :data:`float_epsilon`).
-A return value of 1 signifies true; 0 signifies false.
-	This can be made into a boolean truth value with Python function bool()
+It returns True if the value is found; otherwise it returns False.
+(In NEURON 7.5 and before, this method returned 1 or 0 instead of True or False, respectively.)

     Example:

         .. code-block::